microsoft/jacdac/services/serial.md

 Indicates if the serial connection is active.

+    ro connection_name?: string @ 0x181

+User-friendly name of the connection.

     rw baud_rate = 115200: u32 baud @ 0x80

 A positive, non-zero value indicating the baud rate at which serial communication is be established.